 The tricolored bat is included on the USFWS Official Species List as proposed endangered.
 There is suitable habitat consisting of forest, woodland, and riparian areas in the project area.
-The effects to the species are currently undetermined.
 The tricolored bat has been proposed as a federally endangered species, and consultation with USFWS is not required at this time.
-If the species is listed, effects to the tricolored bat will be re-evaluated to determine the appropriate course of action, which may include consultation with USFWS.
+However, it is anticipated that this species will receive full listing status prior to project construction.
+Therefore, TxDOT is moving forward with informal consultation, including a Conference Opinion, with the USFWS.